Antipope Benedict XIII: Council of Constance

 In 1415, the Council of Constance brought this clash between papal claimants to an end.
-Gregory XII and Baldassare Cossa, who had succeeded Philarghi as the Pisan papal contender in 1410 and had assumed the name John XXIII, both agreed to resign.
+Gregory XII agreed to resign, and Baldassare Cossa, who had succeeded Philarghi as the Pisan papal contender in 1410 and had assumed the name John XXIII, tried to flee and was deposed during his absence, being subsequently tried upon his return.
 Benedict, on the other hand, refused to stand down.

 Finally, Emperor Sigismund organised a European summit in Perpignan, to convince Benedict to resign his office and end the Western Schism.
 On 20 September 1415, the Emperor met with Benedict at the Palace of the Kings of Majorca, accompanied by King Ferdinand I of Aragon, delegates of the counts of Foix, Provence, Savoy, and Lorraine, embassies from the kings of France, England, Hungary, Castile, and Navarre, and the Church's representative at the Council of Constance.
 Benedict still refused to resign, clashing with the Emperor, who left Perpignan on 5 November.

 Because of this stubbornness, the Council of Constance declared Benedict a schismatic and excommunicated him from the Catholic Church on 27 July 1417, and elected Martin V as the new consensual pope on 11 November 1417.
-Benedict, who had lived in Perpignan from 1408 to 1417, now fled to the Peniscola Castle, near Tortosa, in the Kingdom of Aragon.
+Benedict, who had lived in Perpignan from 1408 to 1417, now fled to the Peníscola Castle, near Tortosa, in the Kingdom of Valencia.
 He still considered himself the true Pope.
-His claim was now only recognised in the Kingdom of Aragon, where he was given protection by King Alfonso V. Benedict remained at Peñíscola from 1417 until his death there on 23 May 1423.
+His claim was now only recognised in the Crown of Aragon, where he was given protection by King Alfonso V. Benedict remained at Peníscola from 1417 until his death there on 23 May 1423.

 Succession

 The day before his death, Benedict appointed four cardinals of proven loyalty to ensure the succession of another pope who would remain faithful to the now beleaguered Avignon line.
 Three of these cardinals met on 10 June 1423 and elected Sanchez Muñoz as their new pope, with Muñoz assuming the papal name of Clement VIII, whose claim was still recognised by Aragon.
 The fourth cardinal, Jean Carrier, the archdeacon of Rodez near Toulouse, was absent at this conclave and disputed its validity, whereupon Carrier, acting as a sort of one man College of Cardinals, proceeded to elect Bernard Garnier, the sacristan of Rodez, as pope.
-Garnier took the name Benedict XIV, but he would never get any importance.
+Garnier took the name Benedict XIV.

 When, in 1429, an agreement between Rome and Aragon was reached, Clement VIII abdicated in favour of recognising Pope Martin V, terminating the Avignon line of anti-popes.
 In return, he was appointed as bishop of Majorca.

 Burials

-Benedict XIII was buried in Peniscola castle.
+Benedict XIII was buried in Peníscola castle.
 His body was later moved to Illueca; but during the War of the Spanish Succession his remains were destroyed.
 Only his skull was saved, and it was kept in the palace of the Counts of Argillo in Sabiñán.
 Aragon, Spain.

 In April 2000, it was stolen from the now ruined palace.